 5. Segmentation Capabilities

 Us: We know that each one of your customers has a unique experience—people come from different sources, take different actions, and are interested in different things.
-With Drip’s people-centric segmentation capabilities, we make it possible for you to segment everyone on your list by tags.
+With Drip’s people-centric segmentation capabilities, we make it possible for your ecommerce business to segment everyone on your list by tags.
 Tag customers based on names, dates, custom fields, events, actions they take, actions they didn’t take, and more.

 Flexible segmentation capabilities let you know exactly who each customer is so that you can target them with a personalized message.